fmichonneau/2016-06-15-UFII-fellowship/application.md

 1) targeting COI is emerging as the approach of choice to characterize marine communities based on DNA.
 However, marine biodiversity is still poorly characterized, and many taxa have not yet been sequenced for COI.
-The challenge adressed by this proposed research is to find the most likely taxon for a sequence given the species that have been sequenced for COI.
+The challenge addressed by this proposed research is to find the most likely taxon for a sequence given the species that have been sequenced for COI.

 <!-- if including community phylogenetic give some background on it -->